 “I don’t suppose they ever mentioned seeing anything unusual.”

 She unlatched the hook and eye on her screen door and stepped out onto the brick steps.
-She looked to be in her mid-forties, in somewhat good shape, but a faint shade of red colored her eyes and she blinked slowly like a child ready for bed.
-She looked into Barnaby’s eyes the way one does before they contemplate telling a secret.
-She searched for trust.
+She had but a few creases in her face, an attractive figure, but a faint shade of red colored her eyes and she blinked slowly like a child ready for bed.
+She searched Levi’s eyes for trust the way one does before they contemplate telling a secret.
 She sighed after a moment and proceeded.

-“Meaning that when they told me things a lot of times it would go in one ear and out the other because they sometimes got confused near the end or maybe I wanted to think they were confused.”
+“Meaning when they told me things a lot of times it went in one ear and out the other because they sometimes became confused near the end or maybe I just wanted to think they were confused.”

 She leaned her head against the door frame.